Kansas Open Records Act (KORA)

 V. Response Time.

 Record and inspection requests will be responded to during regular business hours, Monday – Friday, 8 a.m. to 4:30 p.m., excluding official holidays.
-The hospital will respond to requests for records as soon as possible, but no later than three business days after receipt of the request.
+Except as otherwise provided in Section VI below, the hospital will respond to requests for records as soon as possible, but no later than three business days after receipt of the request.
 If the records are not immediately available, the hospital will inform the requester of the estimated time required to fulfill the request.

 VI.
 Delayed and Declined Requests.